 Professor Henry Phillips (University of Manchester): 17th-century literature and religious culture.

-Dr Julia Prest (University of St Andrews): Early-modern French and francophone theatre (including ballet and opera); theatre and citizenship in Saint-Domingue.
+Professor Julia Prest (University of St Andrews): early-modern French and Caribbean theatre, including ballet and opera; theatre and slavery in Saint-Domingue.

-Professor Richard Scholar (University of Oxford): Early modern French literature and thought; Montaigne; theories of keywords, linguistic structures and literary forms; ‘untranslatable’ French terms in English cultural contexts.
+Professor Richard Scholar (Durham University): Early modern French literature and thought; Montaigne; theories of keywords, linguistic structures and literary forms; ‘untranslatable’ French terms in English cultural contexts.

 Dr Rowan Tomlinson (University of Bristol): Early-modern literary, intellectual, and cultural history; history of poetics and rhetoric; classical reception; history of disciplines; history of education; reception of Italian humanism in France.

 Professor Thomas Worcester, S.J.
 (Regis College, Toronto): Jesuit history; papal history; religion and culture in early 17th-century France; saints as cultural history; preaching as panegyric.